TEXT

 She regrets taking the elevator even more than usual.

-She always promises to herself that she will figure out which is faster, to run up the stairs or to take the elevator.
+She always promises to herself that she will figure out which is faster, to

 The elevator opens its doors carefully onto the fifth floor,